-This article will explain how to use the SORTN function in Google Sheets to find the top three places with ties.
+This tutorial explains how to use the SORTN function in Google Sheets to find the top three places, including the ties.

-We will use race times as the input, so the smallest values rank higher.
-The table below is our list of times from a recent race.
+Therefore, we will use SORTN, to concisely list the winners, and for that, we will take race times as input, where the smallest values rank higher.
+The table below shows our list of times from a recent race.

 Run Time | First Name | Last Name |